Whitsunday Coast Guardian: History

 In July 1945, Major Alan Spence, an experienced printer, with his wife Dorothy, purchased the business.
 Major Spence was the holder of a Distinguished Service Order for his part in 'Sparrow Force' in Timor, defending the airfield against the Japanese.
 In the 1950s a new automatic printer, a Thompson Platen, was purchased.
 In 1960 the Spences sold to Mary & Bernie Lewis and Stan & Maureen Busuttin.

 Not long after this change of owners a new Model 14 linotype machine was delivered.
 It was replaced in 1976 by computers and, in the 1990s, the Model 14 was donated to Proserpine Museum where it remains a central exhibit.
-Bernie and Mary Lewis's son Peter and his wife, Cynthia, took full control of the business in 1972 and in 1974 moved the printery to a much larger premises at 16 Chapman Street in Proserpine.
+Bernie and Mary Lewis and their son Peter and his wife, Cynthia, took full control of the business in 1972 and in 1974 moved the printery to a much larger premises at 16 Chapman Street in Proserpine.

 The Guardian was the first country newspaper north of Brisbane to introduce the cold-type method of typesetting and printing.
 In later years the master copy was taken to Bowen, a distance of some sixty-five kilometres, rolled off the press at the Bowen Independent, and delivered back to Proserpine late at night before the day of the paper's sale.
 The Lewis family, however, continued to print brochures and flyers on a three-unit wet off-set printing press, purchased in 1989.
 Ultimately the paper's title was changed to Whitsunday Coast Guardian.

 Mary Lewis died in July 2010 and Bernie Lewis followed on April 6, 2011, aged 93 years, two days after compiling his last editorial.
 In September 2014 the Whitsunday Coast Guardian, after being privately owned for 110 years and being one of the few remaining like businesses, was sold by Cynthia and Peter Lewis to ADHOC, APN Australian Regional News.
 This company still widely covers the local Proserpine and district news.
 The new premises are back in Main Street, in Proserpine Canegrower's Executive building.

 The newspaper was published weekly on Wednesdays and was owned by APN News & Media.